Organic. Regenerative. Confused?

 What is organic farming?

-Simply put, the practice of organic farming means farming with nature.
+Simply put, the practice of organic farming means farming with nature, not against it.
 Organic farmers cannot rely on chemical inputs to get rid of pests so they adopt creative and time-honoured strategies to minimise them.
 For example, they:

-2. Plant companion crops that have complimentary characteristics
+2. Plant companion crops that have complementary characteristics

 3. Introduce natural predators, like ladybirds, to control insects